 This goth style uses accessories like ball gowns, corsets, hats, long black gloves, chokers, necklaces, and other extravagant jewelry.
 You will find one common thing in Victorian Goths: long dark-colored hair and soft makeup on the pale skin.

 8. NU Goth

 This new goth style becomes much popular among many goths.
-Hipster goth is the other name of this goth type, a blend of modern and traditional goth style.
+Hipster goth is the other name for this goth type, a blend of modern and traditional goth styles.
 Also, the use of more contemporary elements gives a unique look.